booch/presentations/Booleans_Are_Easy/slides.md

 ???

-* When I'm in Rails console, IRB, or Pry, I frequently want to see the class of an object.
+* I spend a lot of time in Rails console, IRB, or Pry.
+* I'll often want to see the class of an object.

 ------